Facta-Leopard/DirectX11_Practice/README.md

 - For `enum class`, I use `switch branching` instead of `if branching`, to `keep the code style consistent`.

+#### Hot Path vs Cold Path

+- Always **write `hot path first`**, and **exit early on `cold path`**.

+- **This improves branch predictability, code readability, and CPU cache coherence**.

+##### Note on GPU Branching (Branch Divergence)

+- **Unlike CPU**, **GPU operate always using SIMD**(Single Instruction, Multiple Data) architecture.

+- In GPU shaders(HLSL, MSL, GLSL and so on), branches cause divergence inside a warp/wave.

+- This leads to serial execution, harming the parallel throughput.
+	- Avoid branching inside GPU code unless absolutely necessary.
+	- Keep all threads in a warp on the same execution path.

+- USE 'SELECT', `LERP`, OR `TERNARY OPERATORS` IF IT'S CLEAR AND EASY TO READ!!

+- REDUCE BRANCHING IF YOU CAN!!

 #### Branch Prediction Table

 ##### Diagram